 The Company's core focus is on its higher-margin, medical businesses where revenue growth has the greatest potential and immediate impact.
-Prescription and sales of medical cannabis in Colombia started in March 2020 and the Company saw increases in sales averaging over 80% per month.
-The Company's health centres were the only locations in Colombia where medical cannabis was dispensed in Q2 2020.
-The Company's focus is on training more doctors in the areas of medical cannabis to increase prescriptions through the Company's health centres, telemedicine platforms and through pharmacy networks once appropriate authorizations are received to dispense high-THC products.
+Prescription and sales of medical cannabis in Colombia started in March 2020 and the Company saw continuous monthly increases in sales.
+The Company's focus is on training more doctors in the areas of medical cannabis to increase prescriptions through the Company's health centres, telemedicine platforms and through pharmacy networks.